sdfjsdlsdkfjsls/AP-FRQs-2025/Q4/README.md

 - Usage of Math.random().

 #### What I learned from revisiting this problem:
-- Having clean code makes creating it quicker.
+- "Having clean code makes creating it quicker."
+Also, "give yourself better test cases".